addyosmani/backbone-fundamentals/chapters/03-internals.md

 # Backbone Basics

-In this section, you'll learn the essentials of Backbone's models, views, collections and routers.
-We'll also discuss how to use namespacing to organize your code.
+In this section, you'll learn the essentials of Backbone's models, views, collections, events, and routers.
 This isn't meant as a replacement for the official documentation, but it will help you understand many of the core concepts behind Backbone before you start building applications with it.

-* Models
-* Collections
-* Routers
-* Views
-* Dependencies
-* Namespacing

 ## Models